realappie/angular2-post-message/README.md

 # angular2-post-message

 An implementation of the cross-origin communication via postMessage at Angular2.

+## Description

-The implementation is based on the **PostMessageBusSource, PostMessageBusSink** implementation of the **@angular/platform-browser** package.
+The implementation is based on the "PostMessageBusSource, PostMessageBusSink" implementation of the "@angular/platform-browser" package.

 ## Installation